ciao-group/coupled-sim-ciao/README.md

 ### Further tracking solutions
 Motion and Hand Tracking can also be done with the Inside-Out-Tracking feauture of Varjo XR-3 (which is still in Beta). <br> For this go in Varjo Base to `System`, and enable `Inside-Out-Tracking with Varjo (Beta)`.
+**INSERT PICTURES**

 ### Hardware Connections

-1. Connect the Varjo XR-3 headset to your PC/Laptop with the included connector, ensuring you use the correct ports or adapters specified for your hardware configuration.
+1. Connect the Varjo XR-3 headset to your PC/Laptop with the included connector, ensuring you use the [correct ports or adapters](https://varjo.com/use-center/get-started/varjo-headsets/setting-up-your-headset/setting-up-xr-3/) specified for your hardware configuration.

 ### Varjo and Unity integration
 More info is to be found on the [Varjo developer page](https://developer.varjo.com/docs/get-started/get-started).<br>